multiversx/mx-chain-tools-accounts-manager-go/README.md

 The go implementation for the multiversx-accounts-manager

 - This application will be responsible to fetch all multiversx-accounts that have staked an amount of EGLD tokens.
-After the accounts are fetched from API will process all the information and will index the new data in a new Elaticsearch index.
+After the accounts are fetched from API it will process all the information and it will index the new data in a new Elaticsearch index.

 - The new Elastisearch index will contain all the accounts that have balance and also information